 We’re bringing you products, recs, and suggestions that’ll make your life just a liiittle easier.
 It all starts with adding us to your inbox.

 Like reusable cleaning products, cotton produce bags, and silicone straws.
 Brb — we’re going green.

 Like a plant-based allergy supplement, a tiny fire pit, and a tool that’ll make bug bites way less itchy.
 Oh, and don’t forget sunscreen.

-There’s a rug made from recycled straws, a mini charcoal grill, and dreamy string lights.
+There’s an outdoor rug, a mini charcoal grill, and dreamy string lights.
 HGTV is knocking.